 We are a Branch of the British Cactus and Succulent Society.

-In 2017 Manchester Branch reaches its 70th Anniversary, starting out as the Lancashire Branch of the old National Cactus and Succulent Society (NCSS) in December 1946, the first proper meeting being was in Feburary 1947.
+In 2017 Manchester Branch celebrated its 70th Anniversary.
+Starting out as the Lancashire Branch of the old National Cactus and Succulent Society (NCSS) in December 1946, the first proper meeting was in Feburary 1947.
 In those days Manchester Council had an absolutely splendid greenhouse situated in Alexandra Park, which is just out of the city centre, which housed the magnificent collection of cacti and succulents donated by the widow of Charles Darrah in 1903.
 It was at this very venue that a group of enthusiasts decided to emulate the step taken by Bradford Branch, to form a branch where people of like minded interest could discuss, exchange information and plants and generally enjoy one anothers company.

 Both Branch and Society flourished and at its height in the 70s, 80s and 90s the Branch had over 100 members and the Society reached 5000 members mainly national but with a fair representation from overseas.